-The Minnesota Partnership for Collaborative Curriculum (MPCC) is a grassroots initiative among Minnesota school districts to create a comprehensive collection of digital open education resources (OER).
-Over 200 districts have joined the inaugural phase of the project, with the goal to create digital course work for each of the four core subject areas – Math, Science, English Language Arts, and Social Studies – for grades 3-12.
-In the continuing phases, materials will be developed for additional grade levels and subject areas.
+The Minnesota Partnership for Collaborative Curriculum (MPCC) is a grassroots initiative of Minnesota school districts coming together to create a comprehensive collection of digital open education resources (OER).
+Over 200 districts have joined the project, with a goal to design digital course work for each of the four core subject areas – math, science, English language arts, and social studies – for grades 3-12.

 Our courses are written by Minnesota teachers in collaboration with content experts and local educational organizations.
 Each course is reviewed by a panel of educators according an extensive rubric that assesses: